csyntax/YouTube-Downloader/README.md

 # YouTube Downloader
-Node project for download video from YouTube
+Node project for downloading video from YouTube